 - I have my students create this document the first day we use Google Drive in class.
 I could send it to them via Doctopus or Google Classroom, but I prefer to have them create it and share it with me.
 This helps them learn how to share documents and it makes them the owner of their work.
 We cover details about how to be sure I have edit access and a naming convention for files (period, last name, first name, English Journal.)

 - As students share their documents I add them to a folder for the year called English Journals.
+(Yes one folder for all periods.
+I want them ALL in one place.)
 With all of the docs in one folder it is simple to use the preview feature in Google Drive to flip through all of their papers quickly.
 (More about the preview feature further on.)
 When I sort the docs in that folder by name they should line up by period and then alpha, pretty close to the way they appear in my gradebook.

 - I teach students to always put their newest work at the top of the document.
 This is hard for some of them at first.
 They are so used to working under their previous work, but after a few days they get the hang of adding new work at the top with the date.
 Soon they learn to appreciate not having to scroll through their old work to do their new work.
 This helps me too because when I look at their documents I want to see the most recent work first and I don’t want to have to scroll to get to it.